shigma/schemastery/README.md

 ### Schema.dict(inner)

-Assert that the value is a dictionary of `subtype`.
-The default value will be `{}` if not specified.
+Assert that the value is a dictionary of `inner`.

 ```js
 const validate = Schema.dict(Schema.number())